Digital Marketing Categories.

 1. MailChimp: Is still among the top email marketing tools out there.
 It has already gotten so big that it now adds domain and website hosting, a website builder, and even a CRM feature.

 MailChimp has been dominating the email marketing space.
 Even with the addition of turnkey e-commerce features, its framework remains intuitive and familiar.

-- Campaigner: Is an industry leader with well-priced email, marketing, automation, and analytic features.
+2. Campaigner: This is an industry leader with well-priced email, marketing, automation, and analytic features.
 This works well both for newbies and experienced digital marketers alike.

 Another reason why it stands out is due to its intuitive interface, which also includes a wide selection of templates.
 This makes it attractive both for small and midsize businesses.

-- HubSpot: Is a comprehensive digital marketing solution delivered as a cloud service.
-Not only can it do email marketing, it also integrates a CRM feature, and campaign automation.
+3. HubSpot: This is a comprehensive digital marketing solution delivered as a cloud service.
+Not only can it do email marketing, but it also integrates a CRM feature and campaign automation.
 Its wide range of features and customisation means it can address the needs of large and small businesses.
 HubSpot’s price tag might make small companies shy from it, though.

 Focusing on its email marketing feature, HubSpot does wonderfully with its canned and customised email templates.
 This should help you through the creation and mailing process once you figure them out.

 Search Engine Optimisation (SEO) tools.

 SEO tools can save you tedious keyword research, including data analysis.
 It also enables you to see which parts of your marketing strategy could benefit from a bit of tweaking.

 If you are managing more than one website, SEO tools can help you assess each site’s performance on the fly.
 There are still entrepreneurs with multiple websites who put a lot of data in spreadsheets and analyse them manually.